outdoor trinidad logo.gif (5127 bytes)

 California

 Although in other parts of the world, the name California is usually associated with areas of Spanish influence, it is believed that in Trinidad the name arose because of the Amerindian sub-tribe, the Kalipuna,who settled in that area.
-To learn more about the amerindian sub-tribes see the section on Cleaver Woods Museum.
+To learn more about the Amerindian sub-tribes see the section on Cleaver Woods Museum.

 Carapichaima

-Formed from two amerindian words.
+Formed from two Amerindian words.
 Chaima was the name of an Amerindian tribe while their settlement was called Carapa

 Carenage